 “Stepping down” to lower levels of treatment

-Our medically stable patients may step down to a lower level of care where the focus shifts towards helping them understand the factors that maintain their eating disorders and learn recovery skills.
+Our medically stable patients may step down to a lower level of care where the focus shifts towards helping them understand the factors that maintain anorexia symptoms and learn recovery skills.
 Individual, family and group therapy, including art, psychodrama, relaxation, movement and yoga, are impart parts of our treatment approach.